 WELCOME to the website of the World Arabian Horse Organization.
-Here you can find a wealth of information and many hundreds of photographs, not just about WAHO, but also about the activities in our Registering Authority Member countries and at our Conferences.
+Here you can find our latest news a wealth of information and many hundreds of photographs, not just about WAHO, but also about the activities in our Registering Authority Member countries and at our Conferences.
 There are also several very interesting articles in the General Interest section.
 The WAHO Office can be contacted by email should you have any Arabian horse-related questions you think we can assist with.
 Enquiries about Individual Membership are always welcome.
 We hope you will enjoy browsing our site.

 Founded in 1970, the World Arabian Horse Organization is a registered charity with its headquarters in the United Kingdom.
 There are now 79 countries affiliated to WAHO as Registering Authority Members, either in their own right or in the care of a neighbouring studbook authority, together with 4 applying member countries.
 WAHO has the responsibility of ensuring that standards acceptable to all our Registering Authority Members are established and maintained in the matters of regulations, methods of registration and production of Stud Books.